saurabhaloneai/image-cap/README.md

 optimizer = optim.Adam(model.parameters(), lr=learning_rate)

 ```

+- dropout = 0.4/0.5

+- didn't used any standard acc metric like BLEU score.

 # Inference

-- i waste lots of time here.
+- i waste lots of time here.(i was trying to add beam search -> in the end i did not implement it)

-- but got it wokring in the end.

-- didn't use beam search for inference.
+- so there is two algo that i can implement to have the good ouptut result ex. greedy search or beam search

+- short explantion of both : -> greedy search -> at each step choose the word with the highest probability. and beam search -> maintains top-k most probable sequences at each step.

+- may be in future i will try this out

 # heyyyyyyyyyyyyy hi 🐳

 > [!NOTE]
 >
-> ... tbh i enjoyed building this and yeah will be building more stuff like this.
+> ... tbh i enjoyed building this and yeah will be building more stuff like this in future.
 >
-> ... i learned lots stuff while building by spinning my head around lots of codebases, articles and papers.
+> ... i learned lots stuff while building by this ( all u need is good codebases, articles and papers.)
 >
 > ... but it was worth it.
+>
+> ... rn i don't have any plan to improve this so this it.
 >
 > ... next goal will be to build image-cap with GPT2 and ViT and then with CLIP.
 >
 > ... bye bye bye 🐳 !!!

 # Reference